 In the book, writer Rhonda Byrne said that positive energy attracts positive things.
 By thinking positive thoughts, individuals can manifest desired outcomes.

 This is similar to Napoleon Hill’s “Think and Grow Rich”.
-His other book, “Positive Thinking,” also spoke about staying focused on goals and how to turn problems into opportunities.
+His other book, “Positive Thinking,” also addressed staying focused on goals and turning problems into opportunities.

-My personal take on this is that thoughts changes behaviour.
-I do not subscribe to the mystical universe, a personal genie-in-a-bottle explanation of the good things that happened in my life.
+My personal take on this is that thoughts change behaviour.
+I do not subscribe to the mystical universe or to a personal genie-in-a-bottle explanation for the good things that happened in my life.

 I think it results from a much more common thing called the “Yellow Car” phenomenon.